Temporary or Tourist Visitor Visa for Canada

 - The Tourist Visitor Visa or the Temporary Resident Visa as it is officially referred to as is a Canadian Visa that is issued by a Canadian foreign office that is located outside of Canada.
 And the TRV is evidence enough that the Canadian Government has granted permission for entry to the persons trying to visit the country.

-- The Tourist Visitor Visa that is very much temporary grant of admission into Canada is either a single entry or multiple entry Visa as the case may be.
+- The Tourist Visitor Visa that is a very much temporary grant of admission into Canada is either a single entry or multiple entry Visa as the case may be.

 - Normally, the Temporary Resident Visas are offered for a period of six months.
 Temporary foreign workers and international students are granted visas for periods that are determined case by case only.